Directional Design of Materials Based on the Multi-Objective Optimization: A Case Study of Two-Dimensional Thermoelectric SnSe

-where $h$ is Planck constant.
-Because Seebeck is proportional to the density of states (DOS) effective mass $m_d^*$.
-Therefore, the narrower the electronic band, the larger the effective mass that lead to larger Seebeck coefficients \cite{heremans2008}.
-For 2D materials, the relation between density of states effective mass and band effective mass is

-where the m$_{d}^*$ is DOS effective mass, the N$_{b} $ is the band degeneracy, and the m$_{b}^* $ is the band effective mass.
-The band degeneracy of the electronic band structure plays a very important role in the band engineering about improving the thermoelectric performance.
-In the context of p-semiconductor, the fermi energy is close to the top of valence band, so for the three 2D structures, the fermi surfaces within 100meV from the top of valence band in the first Brillouin zone are calculated shown in the Fig.~\ref{fig4} (b), (e) and (h), and the high-symmetry points are given. the band degeneracy, N$_{b}$, is 4, 4, 2 corresponding to the 2D SnSe-\uppercase\expandafter{\romannumeral1}, 2D SnSe-\uppercase\expandafter{\romannumeral2}, 2D SnSe-\uppercase\expandafter{\romannumeral3} structures respectively.

-On the one hand, we use multi-objective method thus higher Seebeck coefficient is one of the intrinsic optimization objective besides the lower free energy.
-One the other hand, based on the Mott formula \cite{mahan1996best},

-If the specific system or materials has a local substantially increase of the density of states over a small energy scale E, the Seebeck will be enhanced.
-In the expression, energy-dependent electrical conductivity $\sigma(E)=g(E)f(E)q \mu$, in which $f(E)$, $g(E)$, q, $k_{B}$, and $\mu$ are the Fermi-Dirac distribution function, the density of states, carrier charge, Boltzmann constant and the mobility.
-Furthermore, strong asymmetry of the density of states is another reason leading to our large Seebeck compared with previous structures.

-Generally, there are three mainstream approach to enhance Seebeck coefficient.
-High valley degeneracy produced by carrier pocket eneginerring \cite{pei2011convergence}, a distorted density of states by doping that resonates one energy level of a localized atom \cite{heremans2008}, weak electron-phonon coupling \cite{wang2012weak}, phonon drag effect \cite{ohta2007giant} and pudding-mold-like shape in the highest valence band or lowest conduction band that is beneficial to a high Seebeck and conductivity \cite{kuroki2007pudding}.
-Around the Fermi level, as local increment in the DOS becomes sharper and the effective mass become larger, the Seebeck coefficient will be larger.
+Generally speaking, there are several approaches to enhance the thermopower, including high valley degeneracy produced by carrier pocket engineering~\cite{pei2011convergence,PhysRevLett.108.166601,wang2018defects,PhysRevMaterials.2.054603,doi:10.1021/jacs.8b12450,PhysRevLett.122.226601}, a distorted DOS by doping that resonates one energy level of a localized atom~\cite{heremans2008}, weak electron-phonon coupling~\cite{wang2012weak}, phonon drag effect~\cite{ohta2007giant} and pudding-mold-like shape in the highest valence band or lowest conduction band that is beneficial to a high Seebeck and conductivity~\cite{kuroki2007pudding}.
+In the Mott formula~\cite{mahan1996best}, $S= \frac{\pi^2 k_{B}^2 T} {3q} \left.\frac{d[\ln(\sigma(E))] } {dE} \right|_{E=E_F}$, where $\sigma(E)=g(E)f(E)q \mu$ is the energy-dependent electrical conductivity.
+Meanwhile, $\sigma(E)$ is dominated by $f(E)$, $g(E)$, $q$, $k_{B}$, and $\mu$, the Fermi-Dirac distribution function, the DOS, the carrier charge, the Boltzmann constant and the mobility, respectively.
+Generally, the materials have a local substantially increase of the energy-dependent DOS at the Fermi energy, the thermopower will be significantly enhanced.